ukihot/mawj/README.md

   - Provides a unique and impressive UI with practice information organized like a calendar.
 - Broadcasting of tournaments
-  - It's evident that viewership is low.
+  - It's evident that the viewership is low.
 We are doing this to improve it in the future.
 - Owned Media
   - The developer myself does not read other people's blogs, but some people may read them.
   - They are also allowed to link to their own Youtube and homepages.
-- Game
-  - We want to release a game someday.

 ### Objective